enspiral-dev-academy/git-iam/README.md

 }
 ```

-Once your users JSON file is at the `$GIT_IAM_USERS` address you can run this
-inside of an existing Git repository:
+Now you can run this inside of an existing Git repository:

 ```sh
 git iam jane